Tamir-Chrome/Trivia/README.md

 Multi Threaded Server of A Dynamic Trivia Game

-Ever wanted a custom made multi threaded C++ with multi client/room support that uses simple SQL ?
+Ever wanted a custom made multi threaded C++ server with multi client/room support that uses simple SQL ?

 Maybe try this one